nzakas/understandinges6/manuscript/03-Functions.md

 The behavior of a function has been defined by `[[Call]]`, normal function execution, and `[[Construct]]`, when a function is called with `new`.
 The `new.target` metaproperty allows you to determine if a function was called using `new` or not.

 The biggest change to functions in ECMAScript 6 was the addition of arrow functions.
 Arrow functions are designed to be used in places where anonymous function expressions have traditionally been used.
 Arrow functions have a more concise syntax, lexical `this` binding, and no `arguments` object.
 Additionally, arrow functions can't change their `this` binding and so can't be used as constructors.

+Tail call optimization allows some function calls to be optimized in order to keep a smaller call stack, use less memory, and prevent stack overflow errors.
+This optimization is applied by the engine automatically when it is safe to do so, however, you may decide to rewrite recursive functions in order to take advantage of this optimization.